Privacy Policy, Terms & Conditions

 HOW WE USE YOUR PERSONAL DATA

-a.
-If you are a member, to manage your membership, including collecting your subscription, enabling you to exercise your membership rights (for example by voting in elections) and to provide information on the activities you are paying for.
+1. If you are a member, to manage your membership, including collecting your subscription, enabling you to exercise your membership rights (for example by voting in elections) and to provide information on the activities you are supporting.
 This enables us to fulfil our contract with you.

-b.
-If you are a member or supporter, to provide you with information on our activities, including asking for financial support for them and collecting any payments you have authorised.
+2. If you are a member or supporter (i.e. someone who has signed up for email updates), to provide you with information on our activities, including asking for financial support for them and collecting any payments you have authorised.
 This reflects our legitimate interests.

-If you provided us with an email address before 25 May 2018 to receive information about our activities (as opposed, for example, to providing it in correspondence) we will treat that as implicit consent to receive emails from us about our activities.
+(If you provided us with an email address before 25 May 2018 to receive information about our activities (as opposed, for example, to providing it in correspondence) we will treat that as implicit consent to receive emails from us about our activities.
 We will always provide you with an opportunity to opt-out of receiving further emails.
-From 25 May 2018 we will explicitly ask for your consent to this when you provide your email address.
+From 25 May 2018 we explicitly asked for your consent to this when you provided your email address.)

 WHO WE PROVIDE YOUR DATA TO